opencog/sensory/DesignLearn-A.md

 New set for notes concerning the learning of structure.
 Different chapter than the earlier notes.

-Start with a recap of the earlier proect for learning structure.
+Start with a recap of the earlier project for learning structure.

 Recap of Previous Learn Project
 -------------------------------